cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 Last, wait 5 minutes until the deployement been completed.

-Le script `start-stack.sh` s'occupe de lancer les appels nécessaires sur les API Cloudwatt pour :
+The `start-stack.sh` script is taking care of running the API necessary requests to :

-* démarrer une instance basée sur Ubuntu Trusty Tahr, pré-provisionnée avec la stack LAMP
+* start up an Ubuntu Trusty Tahr instance, pre-provisionned with the LAMP stack
-* l'exposer sur Internet via une IP flottante
+* Show a flotting IP on the internet

 ### Enjoy